Skip to content

 • LSP agnostic and reliably manages all aspects of provider relationships

-In this post we will ignore 6PL, 7PL, etc models, which appear to be pure artificial constructs that combine elements of the earlier types but without substantial differentiation in meaning or service provision.
+In this guide we will ignore 6PL, 7PL, etc models, which appear to be pure artificial constructs that combine elements of the earlier types but without substantial differentiation in meaning or service provision.

 The impact and relationships between a typical xPL operating / service model and their respective clients could be summarised as follows: